-Iris Is Going Back in Time for The Flash Musical
+Check Out the First Photos of the CW Musical Crossover

 The event will feature both covers and original songs written by Crazy Ex-Girlfriend's Rachel Bloom and La La Land songwriters Benj Pasek and Justin Paul.

-And if all of that somehow doesn't sound like a good time to you, then we'll just have to enjoy the hell out of it without you.
+And if all of that somehow doesn't sound or look like a good time to you, then we'll just have to enjoy the hell out of it without you.

 The Flash airs Tuesdays at 8 p.m. on the CW.
 The musical crossover will begin on Monday, March 20 at the end of Supergirl, and will continue on the Tuesday, March 21 episode of The Flash.